GuardTime/ksi-net-sdk/CONTRIBUTING.md

 ## Getting Started ##

 * Create a [GitHub account] (https://github.com/join) if you don't have one yet
-* For the repository on GitHub
+* Fork the repository on GitHub
 * Submit an e-mail to [support@guardtime.com] (mailto:support@guardtime.com)
  * The subject shall contain the brief summary of the issue
  * Describe the issue clearly, if it is a bug include the steps to reproduce